int08h/gate-sensor/README.md

 # Overview

-Implementation of an ESP32 based sensor for detecting open/close condition of a Hall-effect sensor and communicating events via Wifi to Google Cloud IoT Core.
+Implementation of an ESP32 based sensor for detecting open/close condition of a Hall-effect sensor and communicating telemetry via Wifi to Google Cloud IoT Core and events to Pushover.

 This is very much a "scratch your own itch" type project and is not intended for wide use.
+YMMV.

 # Shout-outs and resources